Section: Library Resources

-Ames Public Library supports the acquisition and preservation of useful and important historical, municipal, public school, and genealogical materials relating to Ames and Story County.
+Ames Public Library supports the acquisition and preservation of useful and important historical, municipal, public, and genealogical materials relating to Ames and Story County.
 Materials may be obtained in print and electronic formats.
 The development of special collections will focus on the following areas:

-- Farwell Brown Photographic Archive: Ames Public Library will work in cooperation with Ames Historical Society to develop and maintain the print and digital archive.
+- Farwell Brown Photographic Archive: Ames Public Library will work in cooperation with Ames History Museum to maintain the print and digital archive.

-- Heritage Room: Ames Public Library may acquire and maintain useful and important historical and municipal publications relating to Ames and Story County.
-Ames Public Library will work in cooperation with Ames Historical Society to determine the disposition of materials of local historical interest.
+- Heritage Room: Ames Public Library may acquire and maintain useful and important historical and municipal publications relating to Ames and surrounding communities.
+Ames Public Library will work in cooperation with Ames History Museum and Iowa State University Special Collections and University Archives to determine the disposition of materials of local historical interest.

-- Genealogy Collection: Ames Public Library will acquire and maintain relevant genealogical materials in cooperation with the Story County Chapter of the Iowa Genealogical Society.
+- Genealogy Collection: Ames Public Library will acquire and maintain relevant genealogical materials in cooperation with the Story County Genealogical Society.
 The chapter is responsible for recommending new materials for the genealogy collection.